lkkandsyf/lkkandsyf.github.com/_posts/2016-3-30-template.md

 If a template file specifies its own layout, it is effectively being used as a `sub-template.` That is to say loading a post file into a template file that refers to another template file with work in the way you'd expect; as a nested sub-template.

-## How Jekyll Generates the Final Static Files.

-Ultimately, Jekyll's job is to generate a static representation of your website.
-The following is an outline of how that's done:

 1. **Jekyll collects data.**
   Jekyll scans the posts directory and collects all posts files as post objects.
 It then scans the layout assets and collects those and finally scans other directories in search of pages.